May 14, 2025

 Completing Prerequisites Prior to Application

 Different PA schools tend to have different requirements.
-But in general, you should complete the following before you can apply
+But in general, you should complete the following before you can apply:

 Create a List of Target PA Schools

-Before you apply to every PA school out there, you should consider your school priorities and create a list of target school.
+Before you apply to every PA school out there, you should consider your school priorities and create a list of target schools.
 You can think about many different factors, including location, size, program length, school culture, etc.

 If you find it difficult to narrow down your choices, use our interactive PA school selection quiz tool below to help you find the right PA schools for you!